kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-11-11-1 AI and product.md

 But, before we start building a time-machine to go back and convince various people in San Francisco to pursue alternative careers, where are we and how is it going?

-A personal perspective on AI tries to understand it from simple first principles.
+A definite tangent line to the curve but for a personal perspective on AI I try to understand it from simple first principles.
 At this stage (ie Pre AGI and pre Super Intelligence) it is first and foremost a **tool**.
 That's ignoring the issues (for now) of whether the tool can understand what I want to do, understand the problem, understand how to help me either make a decision or execute the solution for me.
 We can make the tool super efficient and more useful in lots of specific ways but these may deviate from it's overall utility.

 In the digital world, Excel (now arguably [Turing Complete](https://www.techrepublic.com/article/microsoft-turning-excel-into-a-turing-complete-programming-language/)) can be also be used for: [Programming, Art, Photos and Animations, Games](https://techcommunity.microsoft.com/blog/excelblog/unusual-uses-of-excel/3576867) as well of course to terrify/suck the life out of any meeting.
 That's just an example of people trying to see _if_ you can push the uses of a tool outside of it's main purpose.

 However, there was an ongoing adage that went along the lines of:

  "Why are the shafts of screwdrivers still made to be so thick and strong?
 Because otherwise people wouldn't be able to open tins of paint with them!".

 Aside from pointing out that it's necessary to really understand what customers want from/use your product for, it hints at the limitations of maximising single dimensions of performance.
 I haven't tried it but wouldn't be keen to attempt opening a tin of paint with the flat-head bit in my cordless screwdriver just yet.